MuhtasimTanmoy/notebook/Networking/IP+NAT.md

 IP Network
 On a LAN, computers can talk with each other as long as they are under the same ip network.
 If the computers belong to different IP networks then they have to communicate with each other via a router.

+Port numbers have a range of 0..65535 (although often 0 has special meaning).
+In the original BSD TCP implementation, only root can bind to ports 1..1023, and dynamically assigned ports were assigned from the range 1024..5000; the others were available for unprivileged static assignment.
+These days 1024..5000 is often not enough dynamic ports, and IANA has now officially designated the range 49152..65535 for dynamic port assignment.
+However even that is not enough dynamic ports for some busy servers, so the range is usually configurable (by an administrator).
+On modern Linux and Solaris systems (often used as servers), the default dynamic range now starts at 32768.
+Mac OS X and Windows Vista default to 49152..65535.

 ### Router
 The main purpose of a router is to be able to forward traffic to different destinations.
 Within computer networking, those destinations are different IP networks.